Tree Surgery Courses

 - Aerial tree rigging (formally CS41)

-Of course, there are lots of other qualifications that you could do too.
+Of course, there are lots of other tree surgery courses that you could qualify in too.
 This should be as and when required, learning should be a slow and steady experience, to give yourself time to learn one thing well and then gain the experience.

 Your training should grow like a tree, slow, steady and strong which is one of the many reasons we do not offer a fast track option.

 - struggling to find the right fit in terms of a training provider?

 - confused by all the names, numbers and acronyms for the arborist or tree surgery courses that are available to you?

 - worried you will get it wrong or waste your hard-earned money?